avast/gradle-docker-compose-plugin/README.md

 `composeUp` task starts the application and waits till all containers become [healthy](https://docs.docker.com/engine/reference/builder/#healthcheck) and all exposed TCP ports are open (so till the application is ready).
 It reads assigned host and ports of particular containers and stores them into `dockerCompose.servicesInfos` property.

-`composeDown` task stops the application and removes the containers, only if 'removeContainers' is set to 'true' (default value).
+`composeDown` task stops the application and removes the containers, only if 'stopContainers' is set to 'true' (default value).

 `composeDownForced` task stops the application and removes the containers.